bhoptee/trueman-chiro/src/pages/therapies.md

           lead to pain and injury, and optimise performance in sports and exercise.
       - type: feature_item
+        content: Is the use of acupuncture needles to treat muscles, connective tissue and pain.
+It is highly effective in reducing muscular knots (trigger points), taut bands, and scar tissue.
+It also has applications related to pain management and chronic pain.
+        title: Western Acupuncture / Dry Needling
+        image: /images/acupuncture.jpg
+      - type: feature_item
         title: Kinesio Taping
         image: /images/14.-kinesio-taping-knee.jpg
         actions: []